Jennifer J. Infanti

 Medical anthropology, global health, gender-based violence, reproductive health, women's health, applied social science

 Academic interests and professional history

-I moved to Norway for a postdoctoral research position at NTNU in 2013.
-This research was a component of a large multi-country study led by Professor Berit Schei called Addressing Domestic Violence in Antenatal Care Environments (ADVANCE).
+From 2013-2018, I was postdoctoral researcher and project coordinator for a study in Nepal and Sri Lanka led by Professor Berit Schei called Addressing Domestic Violence in Antenatal Care Environments (ADVANCE).
 The aims of ADVANCE were to: (i) identify and assist pregnant women living with domestic violence through antenatal care and (ii) improve the quality of pregnancy and childbirth care, in Nepal and Sri Lanka.
-ADVANCE was funded by the Research Council of Norway from 2013-2018 and its collaborators are based in Norway, Sweden, Nepal, Sri Lanka, the USA and the UK.
-I was also the coordinator of the study team.
+ADVANCE was funded by the Research Council of Norway from and its collaborators are based in Norway, Sweden, Nepal, Sri Lanka, the USA and the UK.